Showing posts with label dispersal. Show all posts

 Wednesday, July 25, 2018

-#42.
+#41.
 Corporate Sin [evolutionary psychology]

-7-25-2018: A moment's reflection reveals that not all of humanly willed unhappiness is due to two persons interacting, either in a sadness cycle or an anger cycle.
+Not all of humanly willed destruction is due to two persons interacting, either in a sadness cycle or an anger cycle.
 Wars of depopulation and wars of dispersal represent these interactions promoted to the level of entire societies.
 This promotion theory assumes that the same hard-wired wetware is being used for both levels, but with the addition of a few more bits of code to support the social level.

 Theologians such as Bishop Baycroft, writing in "The Anglican Way," are well aware of this extra dimension of human misery, referring to it as "corporate sin," and admit that it is a more difficult problem than individual sin.
 The advice I give in "Signaletics for Salvation" (https://nightbull.blogspot.com) will not help you efficiently if your unhappiness has its roots in corporate sin (for example, if you are caught up in a military draft or are a slave), but it may be better than nothing.
-But let's see what we can surmise about those extra bits of code.
+What about those extra bits of code?

 The basic design seems to be to transform a tiff between two individuals into a tiff between two leaders, then copy the emotions of the leaders into the heads of all the followers on both sides.
 Thus, a political leader is a kind of emotional conductor.
 This is why we have leaders.